shrinerb/shrine/doc/refile.md

 #### `.app`, `.mount_point`, `.automount`

-The `upload_endpoint` and `presign_endpoint` plugins provide methods for generating Rack apps, but you need to mount them explicitly:
+The `upload_endpoint`, `presign_endpoint`, and `derivation_endpoint` plugins
+provide methods for generating Rack apps, but you need to mount them
+explicitly:

 ```rb
 # config/routes.rb